Nasher Museum Annual Report 2020

 view article on Hyperallergic.com | Published June 01, 2020

 When the museum had to close temporarily because of the pandemic, the Nasher Museum partnered with Duke’s Wired!
 Lab for Digital Art History & Visual Culture to begin creating virtual experiences of exhibitions.
 Mark Olson, assistant professor of the practice of Visual & Media Studies at Duke, became our faculty advisor for digital projects at the Nasher.
 I am proud of how these projects began taking place so quickly and collaboratively across many museum departments.
 We reached out to the seven undergraduate students, who had graduated in May, and asked them to record themselves as avatars (Memojis) to help humanize the new virtual tour of Cultures of the Sea: Art of the Ancient Americas.

-We invite you to visit our first-ever interactive virtual tour, Cultures of the Sea: Art of the Ancient Americas. ...
+We invite you to visit our first-ever interactive virtual exhibition, Cultures of the Sea: Art of the Ancient Americas<...

 “The landscape of immersive museum tech changes every day, so I would encourage students to think deeply about the tools that would enhance their museum experience –– then go out and build them.
 The Nasher staff are embrac...